The $4bn Indian Unicorn You (Probably) Don't Know But You NEED To Hear About

 The second takeaway is that it always pays off to contribute to the public commons.
 Life and entrepreneurship shouldn’t be a zero-sum game in which all growth must come at someone else’s expense.
 JD and the Matic engineers first made their name by building and launching one of the most popular free developer tools in the Ethereum ecosystem.
 Lots of pivotal connections and ideas ensued from that first act of building something for the public good.
 It doesn’t matter if you are crafting content, design assets, or software projects - give back to the community and you will be rewarded!

 The last point I would like to make is that while the cryptocurrency industry does have its share of charlatans and unanswered questions, it also attracts some of the most talented minds and produces some of the most groundbreaking ideas of our times.
-Please do educate yourself about this industry and support the Indian crypto community’s attempt to resist the government’s plan to outlaw the use of public blockchains.
-We need to celebrate and replicate stories like JD’s, not stymie them for future generations!
+Furthermore, this community is made up of many people who just wish to improve the society we all live in.
+The best example of this is Sandeep Nailwal, the cofounder of Matic.
+Dismayed by the suffering he saw around him, Sandeep started the Crypto India Covid Relief Fund in an attempt to help fight back against the pandemic ravaging India.
+As of the time of writing, Sandeep has raised hundreds of millions of dollars for this cause.
+Please do educate yourself about this industry and support Sandeep’s noble initiative!
 And with that appeal, I thank you for reading and hope to see you back on this site soon 🙏

 Read this for a cool opportunity: An incredible Indian startup is looking for talent!
 If you want to join a category-defining company reshaping the Indian fintech ecosystem, please reach out to me on Twitter!